abdulkader4513/precily/README.md

 17. Tested the read ocr function from the postman.

-- Made few changes in the views.py
+- Made a few changes in the views.py
-- Added logging module to see the errors and to print other information.
+- Added a logging module to see the errors and to print other information.

 _import logging_

 _logging.basicConfig(level=logging.INFO)_

-- Printed the configuration like image, lang, config before the request is made to fetch the image to make sure the request is received correctly.
+- Printed the configuration like image, lang, and config before the request is made to fetch the image to make sure the request is received correctly.
 Image is fetched and stored in the root directory, so did not join the directory named data hard coded as IMAGEPATH variable.

 _image_path __=__ os.path.__join__(image_name)_

-__Below image is used for testing purposes.
+_The below_ image is used for testing purposes.

 ![](https://lh3.googleusercontent.com/rLYhthjQhg7Ln8G_kOqqN1JU_AOrKjDZgnYmC_3DAnqLDZa74nA2vaJDC4_1T-Hs0XH1bj53TO6eVhd5k1oLAKongwZcBN5kqVGJDGGWdhfTWIxYFZcHAdRe2Q26Rg7GSq9MHVDNCrmY6JTZbx-TQ1PHNXSxOcJ9gPSVcGHEUlbIhO5uxXR6kkmluNzeiA)